opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

 _For the rest of this tutorial, we will suppose that we know how to draw Blender's favourite 3d model : the monkey Suzanne._

 The Model, View and Projection matrices are a handy tool to separate transformations cleanly.
 You may not use this (after all, that's what we did in tutorials 1 and 2).
 But you should.
-This is the way everybody does, because it separates everything cleanly, as we'll see.
+This is the way everybody does, because it's easier this way.

 ## The Model matrix